 The Rainforest Alliance put out a public service video in 2012 that shows a man quitting his job and leaving his wife and child to run off to save the rainforest.
 The man realizes he is ill-equipped to handle the harsh nature of this type of advocacy and gets attacked by the very wildlife he is trying to save.
 The video asks people to use the successes they have already gained and buy products that are rainforest-friendly.

 Giving to yourself is very different from taking from others.
 Choose a career path you love and focus on your holistic betterment, and you’ve already taken that first step to creating a better world.
-When selecting a degree program, try not to look at the money you will make; instead, assess your ability to use that degree to give back to the people and places that are important to you.
+When selecting a degree program, try not to look at the money you will make or focus on the student loans you’ll need; instead, assess your ability to use that degree to give back to the people and places that are important to you.